Bartolomeo Spina

 Bartolomeo Spina (born at Pisa about 1475; died at Rome, 1546) was an Italian Dominican theologian and scholastic philosopher.

 Life

 He joined the Dominican Order at Pisa in 1494.
 He was involved in the attempted take-over of the Milanese convent of Sant'Eustorgio by the Observant friars of the Congregation of Lombardy before becoming master of studies at the Dominican studio in Bologna in 1513–4.

+As inquisitorial vicar in Modena from 1517–9, Spino was involved in prosecuting witches.
+He wrote against the Canon Episcopi, arguing based on the findings of the Inquisition that witches actually flew.

-He served as inquisitorial vicar in Modena from 1517–9, where he was involved in prosecuting witches, and then regent master at S. Domenico in Bologna in the early 1530s.
+Spino served as regent master at S. Domenico in Bologna in the early 1530s.
 He was appointed (1536) by the Venetian Senate to the chair of theology at the University of Padua.
 He was also for a time socius of the Master-General of the Order of Preachers, and prior provincial of the Holy Land.